 Tesla will be the only American car company to have fully repaid the government.

 For the first seven years since its founding in 2003, Tesla was funded entirely with private funds, led by Elon Musk .
-Tesla brought its Roadster sports car to market with a 30% gross margin, designed electric powertrains for Daimler (Mercedes) and had done preliminary design of the Model S all before receiving a government loan.Also read: $19 Device Extends Your Expensive Phone's Battery Life Like Nothing Else.
-20% Discount Code: GREENOPT
+Tesla brought its Roadster sports car to market with a 30% gross margin, designed electric powertrains for Daimler (Mercedes) and had done preliminary design of the Model S all before receiving a government loan.Also read: This Device Extends Your Phone's Battery Lifespan Like Nothing Else.
+5% Discount Code: GREENOPT

 In 2010, Tesla was awarded a milestone-based loan, requiring matching private capital obtained via public offering, by the DOE as part of the Advanced Technology Vehicle Manufacturing program.
 This program was signed into law by President Bush in 2008 and then awarded under the Obama administration in the years that followed.
 This program is often confused with the financial bailouts provided to the then bankrupt GM and Chrysler, who were ineligible for the ATVM program, because a requirement of that program was good financial health.